Top 8 File Manager Apps for Android in 2023

 List of the Top 8 File Manager Apps for Android

 AirDroid Personal is the most complete one-in-all app for managing your phone files.
 First of all, just like the other apps on this list, you can access your device's files through AirDroid.
 But, that's just scratching the surface.
-AirDroid also lets you access your android files right from your pc.
+AirDroid also lets you access your Android files right from your pc.
 You can drag and drop files between your PC and your phone seamlessly and wirelessly.
 And on top of that, you can control your phone right from your pc, get notifications and calls related to your PC and so much more.
 There is no other app in the market that provides so many tools in one single package like AirDroid.

-- Access your phone files
+- Access and manage your phone files

 - Easy file sharing with PC

 - 200 MB limitation on file sharing on the free version